Why you should consider consigning

 A7

 Yes, If you know that you will need to bid by phone, please schedule with us early.
-We will also need to "register" you so scheduling is even more important.
-We will also need to know what specific lot(s) you are interested in.
-There are a few exceptional lots in this auction and we don't want anyone to miss an opportunity because they try to schedule phone bidding too late.
-We may require a “minimum phone bid” to ensure that phone bids are serious.
+We insist on a hard opening of $500.00.
+This helps us know that you are serious.
+You will also need to "register" you so scheduling is even more important.
+We will also need to know what specific lot(s) you are interested in..

 Q8